cryptoishere/rust-app/README.md

 The provided templates has a top-level layout.html, which should be your global public layout.
 The templates/dashboard folder is what a user sees upon logging in.

 In development, your templates are automatically reloaded on edit.
-Jelly also provides a stock "an error happened" view, similar to what Django does.
+App also provides a stock "an error happened" view, similar to what Django does.

 In production, both of these are disabled.

-Your template may use any of the environment variable starting with JELLY_.
+Your template may use any of the environment variable starting with APP_.

 Static
 The static folder is where you can place any static things.
 In development, actix-files is preconfigured to serve content from that directory, in order to make life easier for just running on your machine.
 This is disabled in the production build, mostly because we tend to shove this behind Nginx.
 You can swap this as needed.

 Forms
 Writing the same email/password/etc verification logic is a chore, and one of the nicer things Django has is Form helpers for this type of thing.
-If you miss that, Jelly has a forms-ish module that you can use.
+If you miss that, App has a forms-ish module that you can use.

 For instance, you could do:

 forms.rs

 use serde::{Deserialize, Serialize};
-use jelly::forms::{EmailField, PasswordField, Validation};
+use app::forms::{EmailField, PasswordField, Validation};

 #[derive(Default, Debug, Deserialize, Serialize)]
 pub struct LoginForm {